 The Mountain Hardwear Ghost Whisperer Hooded down jacket is simply an ultralight masterpiece.
 At under 8 ounces for a warm, durable, and comfy down jacket that packs into its own pocket and layers exceptionally well, it will be hard to find a better warmth to weight ratio.

 The Best Budget Down Jacket

-The REI Down Jacket 650 2 is a model that receives improving tweaks year after year, and is the retailer’s excellent attempt at a well-made budget down jacket.
-It is not warmer, or as high quality, as the jackets above, but it costs $100 (or less, on sale), rather than the $250-plus of its competitors.
-For that cut in cost you get 650-fill down, which is heavier and not as lofty, a more generic treated nylon exterior, and two basic hand pockets.
+The REI Down Jacket 650 2 is a model that receives improving tweaks year after year and is the retailer’s excellent attempt at a well-made budget down jacket.
+It is not as warm or as high of quality as some other jackets, but it costs ~$100 (or less, on sale), rather than the $250-plus of its competitors.
+For that cut in cost, you get 650-fill down, which is heavier and not as lofty, a more generic treated nylon exterior, and two basic hand pockets.
 However, we’ve found that this level of warmth, weight (still under 11 ounces), and quality is ideal for most urban hikers, day hikers, and car campers.

 If you don’t want to drop a lot on a high-performing down jacket that excels at backcountry use, the REI Down Jacket 650 is an incredible, affordable option, especially with the guarantee and REI’s recent commitment to ethically and environmentally sourced goods, like RDS down (used in every jacket on this list), and bluesign approved fabrics.

 The REI Down Jacket is a decent budget choice for those who want responsibly sourced down, bluesign approved fabric, and a lightweight puffy in a wide range of colors.
 None of its features or warmth will blow you away, but for the price it’s a very capable, versatile jacket.

 The Best Down Jacket for Wet Day Hikes